playmonkey/rust/README.md

 5. The Rust Community: https://www.rust-lang.org/community
    The Rust community is friendly and supportive.
 Engage with other Rustaceans on forums, Discord channels, and online communities to ask questions, share knowledge, and learn together.

+6. Memory Safety in Rust: https://blog.adacore.com/memory-safety-in-rust
+   A good article on the strengths of Rust with memory safety using the compiler feature known as the borrow checker.

 The best way to learn Rust is through practice.
 Start with simple projects and gradually increase the complexity as you gain confidence.

 # Blockchains using Rust